codepumper/codepumper/README.md

-🏋️ Software Engineer | 💡 Problem Solver | 📊 FinTech & Machine Learning Enthusiast
+🏋️ Software Engineer | 📊 Statistician | 💡 FinTech Enthusiast

-Hey, I’m a software engineer fluent in JavaScript, Go, TypeScript, Python and a bunch of other languages I’ve picked up along the way.
-Whether it’s building microservices, wrangling cloud infrastructure, or dabbling in financial machine learning, I’m all about turning big ideas into elegant solutions.
+I’m a software engineer skilled in JavaScript, TypeScript, Go, and Python.
+With a foundation in economics and statistics, I focus on creating scalable cloud-native applications—whether for the browser or mobile—managing cloud infrastructure, and leveraging machine learning in FinTech.

-🛠️ Languages Galore – if it compiles (or interprets), I’ll make it work.
+🛠️ Fluent in multiple programming languages and tools.

-☁️ Cloud Infrastructure – because scaling isn’t just for weights at the gym.
+☁️ Skilled in scalable cloud solutions.

-📊 FinTech & Machine Learning – blending numbers with algorithms for fun and profit.
+📊 Enthusiastic about FinTech and machine learning.

-When I’m not optimizing code, I’m optimizing my workouts.
-Let’s build something that’s as strong and reliable as your deadlift. 💪🚀
+When I’m not coding, I’m at the gym.
+Let’s build something strong and impactful! 💪🚀

 ## Frontend/Fullstack
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)